-The final detail is yet to be developed, though some of the working groups did have a preference for footpath level paths on some streets, which has been reflected in the options we are seeking feedback on.
+The final detail is yet to be developed, though some of the working groups did have a preference for footpath level paths on some streets, which has been reflected in the options we've consulted on.

-It is a lane that provides some protection from moving traffic.
-This can be done in a range of ways – including raised buffers, marker poles, parking lanes, or a combination of measures.
+This kind of bike lane provides some protection from moving traffic.
+The lane can be designed in a range of ways – including with raised buffers, marker poles, parking lanes, or a combination of measures.

 These vary from street to street depending on the width of the road and the other demands on the space available.
-The diagrams on each street indicate how wide these will be.
+The diagrams for each street indicate how wide the buffers will be.

-In some cases, we have compromised and reduced the width to meet community working group desires to include options which retain parking and footpath widths.
+In some cases, we have compromised and reduced the width of the buffer to meet community working group desires to include options which retain parking and footpath widths.